 In 2004, the U.S. Fish and Wildlife Service authorized limited sport fishing for bull trout Salvelinus confluentus at Hungry Horse Reservoir, South Fork Flathead River and Lake Koocanusa as requested by Montana Fish, Wildlife & Parks after those fisheries were deemed to have reached recovery goals.
 A portion of the permit conditions called for a bull trout permit and catch card system, angler survey and development of educational information pertaining to these new fisheries.
+In 2011, Montana Fish Wildlife & Parks decreased bull trout harvest from two to one for three main reasons: 1) decreasing mean lengths of bull trout caught and harvested; 2) a decreasing trend of redd numbers in the Wigwam River (the major spawning tributary in the BC portion Lake Koocanusa bull trout) and Grave Creek (the major spawning tributary in the US portion of Lake Koocanusa); 3) unknown impacts to the bull trout population caused by anglers in the mainstem and tributaries of the BC portion of Koocanusa and the Kootenai drainage.

-This was the seventh year of the surveys.
-Out of 2,080 anglers who obtained permit/catch cards, 1,072 chose to be validated for Lake Koocanusa; 51.5 percent of all anglers validated for Lake Koocanusa.
-By July 6, 2011 we had received a total of 909 responses (84.8% return) for both mailings and returned catch cards.
-We issued fewer permits for both Koocanusa and South Fork Flathead compared to previous years and also noted a decrease in both the number and percent of anglers that said they actually fished at Koocanusa for the first time since 2006.
-But, the number of days anglers fished at Koocanusa (3.5) was second highest to last season (3.8); the two highest since 2004).
-This was likely because beginning in the 2009-2010 season, Montana Fish, Wildlife & Parks adopted a regulation that forced anglers to choose either Lake Koocanusa or Hungry Horse/South Fork Flathead and anglers chose the water they were more likely to fish for bull trout.
+This was the eighth year of the surveys.
+Of anglers who obtained permit/catch cards, 780 chose to be validated for Lake Koocanusa.
+By July 1, 2012 we had received a total of 598 responses (76.7% return) for both mailings and returned catch cards.
+We issued the fewest permits for Koocanusa for all years and also noted a decrease in both the number and percent of anglers that said they actually fished at Koocanusa for the second consecutive season.
+The decrease could be due to decreasing the harvest to one bull trout in the year.
+The number of days anglers fished at Koocanusa (3.2) was still high compared to previous seasons.

-We estimated that 163 bull trout were harvested from Lake Koocanusa during the 2010 - 2011 season.
+We estimated that 107 bull trout were harvested from Lake Koocanusa during the 2011 - 2012 season.
 This was lowest since the fishery began and continued to be much lower than the allowed harvest (1,140) from USFWS Sub-permit TE-077533.
-Anglers released more than 89 percent of the bull trout they caught at Lake Koocanusa.
-Once again, harvest increased in the last two months of the season, likely due to lake conditions and angler's desire to harvest healthier post-spawn bull trout.
-Anglers captured more bull trout during the four seasons since the two-line regulation was enacted by the Montana Legislature and made effective for the 2007-2008 season.
-Anglers that used two poles greater than 90 percent of the time caught 2.4 times as many bull trout at almost double the catch rate (0.51/day and 0.26/day, respectively) as those anglers that used two poles less than 90 percent of the time with about the same amount of effort.
+Anglers released more than 91 percent of the bull trout they caught at Lake Koocanusa.
+Once again, harvest increased in the last months of the season, likely due to lake conditions and angler's desire to harvest healthier post-spawn bull trout.
+Anglers that used two poles 90 percent of the time or more accounted for higher percent of the harvested (56.1) and released (62.2) bull trout in fewer angler-days (892 and 960 for two lines vs. one line, respectively) than those that used one line.
+During the 2011 season, anglers captured fewer bull trout during the four seasons since the two-line regulation was enacted by the Montana Legislature and made effective for the 2007-2008 season.
+The most obvious reason is that there were nearly 40 percent fewer anglers that said they fished in 2011 compared to 2010.